DavidCapilla/SupermarketWine/readme.md

 # Supermarket Wine

-We will extract information about wines from the website of a supermarket (www.dia.es) and explore a little bit the obtained database.
+We will extract information about wines from the website of a supermarket (www.dia.es) and explore a little bit the obtained data.

 Extracts wine information from the  website of a supermarket (www.dia.es) such as
 - The given identifier,